i11info/inventory2txt/README.md

 Detailed .txt report file wil be generated in the same folder.

-The reort has the following sections:
+The report has the following sections:
 - System Information
 - BIOS Information
 - Motherboard Information